scrapinghub/frontera/docs/source/topics/architecture.rst

 The frontier backend (5) is where the crawling logic/policies lies.
 It's responsible for receiving all the crawl info and selecting the next pages to be crawled.

-May require, depending on the logic implemented, a persistent storage (6) to manage :class:`Link` and :class:`Page` objects info.
+May require, depending on the logic implemented, a persistent storage (6) to manage :class:`Request <crawlfrontier.core.models.Request>` and :class:`Response <crawlfrontier.core.models.Response>` objects info.

 For more information see :doc:`frontier-backends`.